Discover the Magic of Morocco

 In fact, growing up as an only child in a foreign country, I was often sheltered from going out and exploring.
 This, coupled with my experiences growing up as an immigrant, led me to develop a set of limiting beliefs.

-As an adult, I discovered travel and the outdoors helped me re-write those limiting beliefs and transform myself into the person I am today.
+As an adult, I discovered travel, and the outdoors helped me re-write those limiting beliefs and transform myself into the person I am today.
 It allowed me to break free of my self imposed limitations and do things that I dreamed of, but didn’t think I could achieve.

-And that’s why I am passionate about helping others work on their mindset, rewrite those limiting beliefs and find their best version of themselves.
+And that’s why I am passionate about helping others work on their mindset, rewrite those limiting beliefs and find their best version of themselves. *Optional guided meditations will be woven throughout the itinerary to enhance your inner growth.

 Trips with me will often involve some type of challenge designed to help you overcome your boundaries and step into the unknown.
 Growth often comes from stepping into this unknown.
 Embracing the uncertainty allows you to uncover your true potential, fostering resilience and courage, which ultimately helps you become the best version of yourself in your life.